csinva/csinva.github.io/_notes/research_ovws/ovw_uncertainty.md

     - estimate uncertainty of highly confident points using earlier snapshots of the trained model
 - [Contextual Outlier Interpretation](https://arxiv.org/abs/1711.10589) (liu et al. 2018) - describe outliers with 3 things: outlierness score, attributes that contribute to the abnormality, and contextual description of its neighborhoods
     - [Energy-based Out-of-distribution Detection](https://arxiv.org/abs/2010.03759) (liu et al. 2021)
 - [Getting a CLUE: A Method for Explaining Uncertainty Estimates](https://arxiv.org/abs/2006.06848)
+- [The Right Tool for the Job: Matching Model and Instance Complexities - ACL Anthology](https://aclanthology.org/2020.acl-main.593/) - at each layer, model outputs a prediction - if it's confident enough it returns, otherwise it continues on to the next layer

 ## nearest-neighbor methods